 Public education is an important aspect of the overall nation-wide stormwater program.
-A public education, outreach, and involvement program has been developed in the MS4 Operator's Stormwater Guidance Manual to inform the public about the impacts that pollution in stormwater runoff can have on water quality, hazards associated with illegal discharges and improper disposal of waste, and ways to minimize the impact on stormwater quality.
-Educational materials will continue to be developed for visitors, construction site personnel, MS4 Operator consultants and customers, which include businesses, commercial and industrial facilities, and customers.
-The MS4 Operator's public education, outreach, and involvement program will continue using existing, as well as new educational materials to inform these users of the stormwater conveyance system about the SWMP.
-A public involvement/participation program has also been developed and will be updated as necessary to include opportunities for all customers within the MS4 Operator's jurisdiction to participate in the SWMP development and implementation.
-The MS4 Operator will continue to document the activities conducted as part of this MCM.
-These records, along with any changes made to the BMPs or the corresponding implementation schedule, will be communicated in the annual report.
+Given that this MS4 is a Drainage District, the public education, outreach, and involvement program is very limited.
+The District's website, https://galvestoncountydrainagedistrict1.us, will be used to inform the public about the impacts that pollution in stormwater runoff can have on water quality, hazards associated with illegal discharges and improper disposal of waste, and ways to minimize the impact on stormwater quality.
+Educational materials will continue to be developed and/or updated for customers, MS4 Operator personnel, businesses, commercial and industrial facilities, and construction site personnel.
+The MS4 Operator will comply with public notice requirements when implementing a public involvement/participation program.
+The public involvement/participation program will continue to include opportunities for customers within the MS4 Operator's boundaries to participate in the SWMP implementation when available.
+The MS4 Operator will document the activities conducted as part of this MCM, as well as any changes made to the BMPs or the corresponding implementation schedule in the annual report.

-1.1 Education and Involvement - MS4 Operator consultants
+1.1 MS4 Operator Website